conda/conda-lock/docs/authenticated_channels.md

   version: 22.02.00
 ```

-The rendered lockfiles will contain substituted environment variables, so if you are making use of `conda-lock`
+Note however that the rendered lockfiles (` --kind explicit`) will contain substituted environment variables, so if you are making use of `conda-lock`
-in conjunction with git these should _NOT_ be checked into version control.
+in conjunction with git these should **NOT** be checked into version control.

 [anaconda.org]: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually